craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Feb 01 23.md

 > They are, but they can't say that to these shmucks.
 The [[Guild of Wizards]] has approved covert investigation regarding "demon cults", the "black-blood curse" and the names "Hades", "Pluto", and "Dis Pater" - the truer name; "[[Orcus]]" has yet to be re-exposed, and it's true name is still well hidden.

 ### What happened?

+[[Gringold, Bard of Poor Renown]] joined the party from the Silver Unicorn
+	- genuine gold plated teeth
+	- good performer
+	- maybe neutral good, maybe neutral neutral,
+		- 20 silver in 7 days, paid by Daelith or earned during the travel